hackiku/pipewriter-app/src/lib/pages/legal/content/privacy-policy.md

 ## AI and Future Features

 We're building AI-powered features to help writers create better content faster.
 Currently, this includes custom prompt management and planned content generation features.
-When we add AI capabilities, we may share your prompts with AI service providers, but only the specific text you choose to process - never your entire documents.
+Currently, our AI features involve inserting pre-written prompts into your documents - no external AI processing occurs.
+Future AI capabilities may involve external services, and we'll update this policy accordingly.

 We're also developing a web-based editor that will complement our Google Docs add-on.
 When this launches, it will be covered by this privacy policy with any necessary updates clearly communicated to users.